top of page

 • Carrying and usage of weapons.

-• Graffiti on company property.
+• Graffiti to company property.

 • Threatening behaviour, including bullying.